eBay has recently announced the new eBay seller updat.

 Down Under, Ebay launched a localized private exchange with the help of its partner Rubicon Project.
 The press release tells part of the story, “eBay Advertising Australia has today created the country’s largest private marketplace, via a partnership with Rubicon Project.
 The newly created marketplace gives brands access to over 7M unique visitors a month and the ability to programmatically trade on over a billion ad impressions.”

 Put into simple words – eBay allowed 3rd party advertisers to tap into its Australian marketplace – 7 million unique monthly shoppers who naturally came on the account of its Australian marketplace sellers.

-Why will eBay stop selling it’s traffic away?
+So, why will eBay stop selling its traffic away?!

 In eBay’s words –